OPERATIONS CORE

 Operation Core Responsibilities

-Mentorship and Education: Creates and tracks both formal training opportunities and semi-formal collaborative learning throughout all cores and projects.
+Creates and tracks both formal training opportunities and semi-formal collaborative learning.

 OPERATIONS CORE TEAM